yoel0/yoel0/README.md

 - 🧠 I care deeply about *clarity*, *simplicity*, and *building with intent*
 - 🤝 I'm a strong believer in **mentorship**, team enablement, and leading by example
-- 🌍 I thrive on solving ambiguous challenges and making systems more robust
+- 🌍 I thrive in ambiguity, turning complex, loosely defined problems into resilient, well architected systems
-- ✨ Currently focused on **evolving developer platforms, reducing cognitive overhead, and aligning engineering decisions with business outcomes**
+- ✨ Currently focused on **reducing cognitive overhead, and aligning engineering decisions with business outcomes**

 > *“I was gratified to be able to answer promptly, and I did.
 I said I didn’t know.”* — Mark Twain